-End of year tests that measure student achievement and growth in English and mathematics in grades 3 through 8 and high school.
+At the end of the year, tests are administered that measure student achievement and growth in English and mathematics in grades 3 through 8 and high school.
 Interim tests allow teachers to check student progress throughout the year.

 Administered online with extended research, writing, and problem solving tasks that measure the critical thinking and problem-solving skills students need for success.